How to Start Your Administrative Consultant Business

 The very first step in your business journey, before you do ANYTHING else, is starting your business plan.
 It’s important to point out that a business plan is not solely for the purposes of obtaining funding for your business (i.e., some people think a business plan is solely for trying to obtain business loans or investors).
-In fact, the MOST important reason for doing a business plan is that it forces you to get clear about why you are going in to business, what your goals and challenges are, how much money you would like to earn, and so forth, and then formalizing the map for how you plan to get there.
+In fact, the MOST important reason for doing a business plan is that it forces you to get clear about why you are going in to business, what your goals and challenges are, how much money you would like to earn, etc., and then formalizing the map for how you plan to get there.

 A business plan does not need to be pretty (unless you do intend to use it to secure bank or investor funding; then it really does need to follow a specific, standard format).
 And, understand that it will be always be a work in progress.
 It’s a good idea to make an annual date to sit down with your business plan, evaluate your progress, and then document and incorporate those updates and changes in strategy.

-One thing we’ve done to make your life easier is provide you with an Administrative Consultant Business Plan Template.
+RESOURCE: One thing we’ve done to make your life easier is provide you with an Administrative Consultant Business Plan Template.
 Not only will this template help you understand the business better and provide you with a model to adapt for your own business, it is presented in proper business plan format should you ever decide to use it for formal funding purposes.

-Business Licensing & Registration
+State & Local Business Licensing & Registration

 Licensing and registration requirements vary widely from place to place.
 Your particular city, county and state may require you to obtain business licensing and/or registration in order to operate within their jurisdictions.
 You will need to research and check with each of the governing bodies in your own locale to find out which require a license and/or registration in order to operate legally and how often it must be renewed.

-Check with these local governing agencies:
+Check with your own local governing agencies:

 Yes, every business must pay taxes to the man, lol.
 In the U.S., if you operate as a sole proprietor, these are called self-employment taxes which much be estimated and paid for at certain intervals throughout the year.
 If you are in the U.S., you can learn more about businesses taxes from the Internal Revenue Service website: